MicrosoftDocs/dynamics365-guidance/guidance/reference-architectures/saga-pattern-dataverse.md

 You must allocate:

-- An environemtn with Dataverse or Dynamics 365
+- An environment with Dataverse or Dynamics 365

 - One [Application Insights](https://azure.microsoft.com/pricing/details/monitor/)